 MEMBER STATUS DEFINITIONS

-Active– Every person licensed to practice law in the state shall be deemed an active member of the state bar until, at his/her request, he/she is enrolled as an inactive or retired member, or other classification.
+Active– Every person licensed to practice law in the state shall be deemed an active member of the state bar until, at his/her request, he/she is enrolled as an inactive member or other classification.

 Inactive- Member of the state bar not actively engaged in the practice of law in this state, or holding any judicial office in this state, or occupying a position in the employ of or rendering any legal service for an active member, or occupying a position where he/she is called upon to give legal advice or counsel or examine the law or pass upon the legal effect of any act, document, or law in this state.